Embassy of the Philippines, Baghdad: History

 The Philippine Embassy in Baghdad was opened on September 19, 1980, five years after the Philippines and Iraq established diplomatic relations on January 12, 1975.

-Operations of the Embassy were affected by the Iraq War.
-On February 9, 2003, National Security Adviser Roilo Golez disclosed to the press that President Gloria Macapagal Arroyo ordered the Embassy's closure owing to the impending war, which Press Secretary Ignacio Bunye promptly denied the next day.
-However, by the following March the Department of Foreign Affairs (DFA) had announced that it was ready to close the Embassy at any time the United States were to invade the country.
-Although most staff had already been evacuated to Amman, the capital of neighboring Jordan, officials later mentioned that the Embassy would initially remain open with a skeletal staff complement even after U.S. troops arriving in Iraq.
+Operations of the embassy were affected by the Iraq War.
+On February 9, 2003, National Security Adviser Roilo Golez disclosed to the press that President Gloria Macapagal Arroyo ordered the embassy's closure owing to the impending war, which Press Secretary Ignacio Bunye promptly denied the next day.
+However, by the following March the Department of Foreign Affairs (DFA) had announced that it was ready to close the embassy at any time the United States were to invade the country.
+Although most staff had already been evacuated to Amman, the capital of neighboring Jordan, officials later mentioned that the embassy would initially remain open with a skeletal staff complement even after U.S. troops arriving in Iraq.
 The worsening security situation in Iraq at the time would eventually lead to its full relocation to Amman by June 30, 2005, with Iraqi employees continuing to provide services to Filipinos in Iraq from the main chancery in Baghdad.
-Filipino diplomats, on the other hand, would be based out of an Embassy satellite office in Amman, with the DFA making monthly assessments based on U.S. intelligence reports to determine when it would be safe to fully reopen.
+Filipino diplomats, on the other hand, would be based out of an embassy satellite office in Amman, with the DFA making monthly assessments based on U.S. intelligence reports to determine when it would be safe to fully reopen.

-The DFA began considering fully reopening the Embassy in 2008 owing to improving conditions in Iraq at the time, a position reaffirmed by Vice President Noli de Castro early the following year.
-Concrete measures to reopen the mission, however, were not made until the administration of Benigno Aquino III, when Iraq requested the Embassy's reopening in September 2011, and the DFA dispatched a delegation to Baghdad to discuss this, among other issues of concern, with Iraqi officials.
-The Embassy fully relocated back to Baghdad in November 2011, capped with a visit by Foreign Affairs Secetary Albert del Rosario to Iraq in January 2012.
+The DFA began considering fully reopening the embassy in 2008 owing to improving conditions in Iraq at the time, a position reaffirmed by Vice President Noli de Castro early the following year.
+Concrete measures to reopen the mission, however, were not made until the administration of Benigno Aquino III, when Iraq requested the embassy's reopening in September 2011, and the DFA dispatched a delegation headed by Foreign Affairs Undersecretary Rafael Seguis to Baghdad to discuss this and other issues with Iraqi officials.
+The embassy fully relocated back to Baghdad in November 2011, capped with a visit by Foreign Affairs Secretary Albert del Rosario to Iraq in January 2012.